dmerejkowsky/blog/content/post/2018-03-01-porting-to-pytest-a-practical-example.md

 ```

 If you're wondering why we need `serialized_rollback=True`, the answer is in [the documentation](https://docs.djangoproject.com/en/2.0/topics/testing/tools/#transactiontestcase).
-Without it we may have weird Database errors during tests.
+Without it we may have weird database errors during tests.

 Our first test is pretty basic: we ask the browser to visit the `'polls/` URL and check no polls are shown, re-using our `assert_no_polls` helper function from before.